Rethinking Residential Zoning

 San Francisco exclusionary practices include strict density limits – limiting the number of dwelling units per lot to one or two units.
-It also includes minimum lot sizes, prohibitions on secondary buildings, parking requirements, and how dwelling units are defined.
+It also includes minimum lot sizes, prohibitions on secondary buildings, and how dwelling units are defined.
 Exclusionary zoning prohibits many missing middle housing types – multi-unit or clustered housing types compatible in scale with single-family houses.

 Residential zoning districts cover a majority of San Francisco’s private land.
 RH-1 zoning, which permits only only one house per lot, covers 27 percent of all San Francisco’s private land.
 RH-1-D, which permits only one house per lot and requires side yards between buildings, covers another 11 percent.
 RH-2 districts, which permit a maximum of two units per lot, cover 16%.
 RH-3 districts cover 5%, and RM districts, which permit a mix of houses and apartments, cover 9%.
 Transit-oriented residential districts like RTO, RED, which have no density limits or parking requirements, cover only 2% of the city.
 37% of the city’s private land is zoned for only one unit per lot, and a majority of the city’s private land is zoned for a maximum of either one or two units.

-Most of San Francisco was built prior to the imposition of zoning laws after World War II, and many neighborhoods evolved for decades without zoning.
+Most of San Francisco was built prior to the imposition of zoning laws after World War II, and most of the City’s neighborhoods evolved for decades without zoning.
 This created the diversity of housing types and uses that one sees in most older San Francisco neighborhoods – single-family houses mixed with houses of stacked flats and apartment buildings, cottages and carriage houses tucked in the back of lots or along alleys, and storefronts at street corners or lining public transit routes.
 The imposition of zoning in San Francisco severely limited opportunities to add housing or diversify housing in neighborhoods.
 Strict density limits made the addition of new units, whether in new buildings or existing ones, illegal.
 The zoning of San Francisco also made over 50,000 existing units ‘nonconforming’ – denser than the new zoning allowed – and encouraged the removal of non-conforming units.
 Minimum parking requirements made housing more expensive to build, made it practically infeasible to add or divide units in many instances.
 Parking requirements also degraded neighborhood character by proliferating garage doors and driveways instead of front gardens and generous porches.

 Beyond exclusionary zoning

 While all zoning excludes something, ending exclusionary zoning doesn’t mean doing away with zoning altogether.
 Zoning done right can contribute enormously to the livability of cities, and can do much more to preserve and foster inclusion and diversity than laissez-faire approaches.
-San Francisco’s current zoning is a complicated mix of practices which institutionalize exclusion and others which further inclusion.
-Progressive reform of San Francisco’s planning and zoning laws can reduce regulated exclusion and instead foster inclusion, affordability, and livability.
+San Francisco’s current zoning is a complicated mix of practices which institutionalize exclusion and others which promote inclusion.
+Progressive reform of San Francisco’s planning and zoning laws can reduce exclusion and instead foster inclusion, affordability, and livability.

 It makes sense to limit development in environmental hazard zones – areas subject to flooding or coastal erosion, and steep slopes subject to fire and landslides – and to protect historic buildings and unspoiled areas of wild habitat and scenic beauty.
 It also makes sense to separate housing from certain incompatible uses, like heavy industry.
-Zoning can limit the size of new buildings and building lot coverage to respect the established built character of neighborhoods, provide public and private open space, and preserve residents’ access to sunlight, greenery, views.
+Zoning can limit the size of new buildings and building lot coverage to respect the established built character of neighborhoods, provide public and private open space, and preserve residents’ access to sunlight, greenery, and views.